 ISL: Sandesh Jhingan sparks controversy with 'played with women' comment

-ATK Mohun Bagan defender Sandesh Jhingan was at the receiving end from Kerala Blasters fans after a video released by the Kolkatan club on its instagram story.
+ATK Mohun Bagan defender Sandesh Jhingan was at the receiving end of anger from Kerala Blasters fans after a video released by the Kolkatan club on its Instagram story.

+In the video, former Blasters player Jhingan is heard to say he has "played a match with women", with the phrase meant in derogatory terms towards his opponents.

 A section of the Kerala Blasters fans protested against the comment made by Jhingan after the 2-2 draw between the southerners and the Mariners on Saturday.